 La Verne’s Education Specialist Credential Program—sometimes referred to as a teaching certificate in other states—is designed for California teachers interested in working with students with mild to moderate special needs.
 Mild-Moderate Education Specialist Credential candidates receive a complete range of instruction and support in teaching learners with mild-moderate learning disabilities, emotional/behavioral disorders, mental retardation, autism, and other health impairments.
 The program provides opportunities for students to develop knowledge and skills in supporting all types of neurodiversity.

-The University of La Verne boasts accessible faculty and small class sizes, with courses that blend theory and practice and are offered at flexible times.
-The Education Specialist Credential is offered at the Bakersfield and Burbank College of the Canyons satellite campuses in addition to La Verne’s main campus.
+The University of La Verne boasts accessible faculty and small class sizes, with courses that blend theory and practice and are offered at flexible times, with starts in fall and spring.
+The Education Specialist Credential is offered at the Bakersfield and Santa Clarita campuses in addition to La Verne’s main campus.

 To enter the Education Specialist Credential program at La Verne, applicants must submit/possess: